 HMOs which are currently subject to selective licensing will be passported onto mandatory licences.

 It is not yet clear whether lenders will offer landlords a similar rectification period.
 We recommend that landlords take action now to find out if they are affected.
 We’ve already helped a few clients raise capital to make the necessary alterations so that they can remain compliant.
-If you think you might need to go down this route, do get in touch with our Buy to Let Desk to talk through your borrowing options..
+If you think you might need to go down this route, do get in touch to talk through your borrowing options..

 If you discover that you have bedrooms that won’t meet the new requirements (as set by law or your local authority) and they can’t be altered, you could find that you are unable to remortgage on a like for like basis if the HMO was valued on a commercial investment basis.